 Dordt’s biomedical engineering concentration gives engineering students a path for helping others using math and science.
 You’ll learn from faculty with years of classroom and real world experience.
 You’ll train, practice, and experiment in facilities that feature top-of-the-line resources and equipment.
 And you will make a difference for Christ using your skills and passion.

 Dordt's engineering program was listed as a top program within the "Undergraduate Engineering Programs (No Doctorate)" list by U.S. News and World Report.
 To qualify, a school must have an undergraduate engineering program accredited by ABET.

 What You'll Learn

-What You Can Do With A Biomedical Engineering Emphasis
+What You Can Do With A Biomedical Engineering Concentration

 After studying biomedical engineering, you’ll leave Dordt with the skills to design medical devices and therapies.
 You may go into the healthcare field and work with medical devices, prosthetics, or artificial organs.
 You may also pursue a career in public health, dentistry, or even entrepreneurship.
 Regardless, you’ll engage in fulfilling work by solving problems through your innovation and creativity.
 And with your identity firmly rooted in Christ, you won’t just make a professional impact—you’ll also make a spiritual impact.

 Biomechanics Engineers solve biological or medical problems through the study of thermodynamics and different systems.

 Biomedical Scientists perform a variety of scientific tests to confirm the diagnosis and treatment of disease.